Omni-guides/Tuxborn/afterinstall.md

 Skyrim is a game that is great for modding but isn't know for it's stabiliet or being over all well made under the hood, we do a lot to reduce any issues related to this but there is still some important limmitations you need to know about.

+**Profiles:**
+- MCO is a animation overhaul that changes the flow of combat to be more action based
+- The other options are based on peformance, all have the same content
+- For save compatibitly see here: LINK

 **Fps:** Skyrim runs a lot of stuff in the background, to make sure that is happing corectly the game needs to run @ 30fps without the use of framegen.
 So choise a performance profile where that is the case.

 **Saving:** Skyrim saving system is kind of bad and it's quite easy to break, so make sure to only save when it's save to do so.
 Don't save during or direclty after ending combat, when a lot is happing, just after a loading screen or when you fps is below 30 and no auto saves.
 Do try to save regulary around every 20-40 min is good target, quicksave key make regulare saves now and never save scum.